fwinkelbauer/chunkyard/ARCHITECTURE.md

 - **IRepository.cs:** Provides a key/value store
-- **SnapshotStore.cs:** Chunks, encrypts and deduplicates Blobs and their meta data in an IRepository using a set of URI keys
+- **SnapshotStore.cs:** Chunks, encrypts and deduplicates Blobs and their meta data in an IRepository using a set of URI hash keys
 - **Commands.cs:** Defines all verbs of the command line interface

 ## Backup Workflow